 Since you don’t directly bid on keywords with Google Shopping, you will want to signal relevance by implementing keywords and contextual information throughout these sections.

-With your product titles, always include the top keywords you want products to show for.
+With your product titles, always include the top keywords you want products to target.

 The title is one of the most (if not the most) important aspects of your feed and subsequent ads.

 Think of it as your title tag in SEO.

 You want to include as many descriptive factors as you can, based on search phrases relevant to your items.

 Avoid using spammy or promotional headlines like “discount” and “free.”
 Google Shopping allows you to add “Special offer” tags to specific products based on your sales cycle.

 For product categories, you have one option to pick out of a list of 6,000+.
 It is critically important for your campaigns and product type.

 Here’s a brief preview of what you can expect to see when choosing a category:

 When using the full list, you can download and import the data into a spreadsheet, or you can use the search function.